-The term vs. whole life insurance debate is a popular one, especially amongst higher income individuals, such as our physician and dentist clients.
-Today we will explain what is the difference between term and whole life insurance, how term life insurance works, how whole life insurance works, discuss other cash value life insurance alternatives to whole life, and identify scenarios where each type could be appropriate.
+To continue life insurance awareness month, I wanted to talk about the term vs. whole life insurance debate.
+This is a popular one, especially amongst higher income individuals, such as our physician and dentist clients.
+Today we will explain what the difference between term and whole life insurance is, how term life insurance works, how whole life insurance works, discuss other cash value life insurance alternatives to whole life, and identify scenarios where each type could be appropriate.

 What is the Difference Between Term and Whole Life Insurance?

-There are two main categories of life insurance: temporary and permanent.
+There are many different life insurance products out there, but they can all be classified into two main categories of life insurance: temporary and permanent.

 Temporary life insurance is called term life insurance.
 It lasts for a defined term (number of years or age).
 If you pass away during that time span, your beneficiaries will receive the death benefit amount you signed up for.

 With term insurance, the risk to the insurance company is if you will pass away.
 Odds are, you will outlive the term period.
 Therefore, it is rather inexpensive to purchase a policy, assuming you get approved for a policy at a favorable health rate.